• Christmas Recipes

 ↓ Jump to Recipe

-I have made this baked shrimp recipe for years when catering parties and entertaining.
-It has great flavor, is easy, and everyone always loves them.
-I often use them as an appetizer and serve with homemade cocktail sauce.
+I made this baked shrimp recipe for years when catering parties for clients and still do for dining at home.
+Baked shrimp has great flavor, is easy, and everyone always loves them.
+I often use them as an appetizer and serve with homemade cocktail sauce, but there is much more you can do with them.

 Jump to: